0xNathanW/bittorrent-go/README.md

 ## Usage ##

-To use simply run the executable with an argument of the path for the .torrent file:
+To use run the executable with an argument of the path for the .torrent file:

 Eg. `{.exe name} {path to .torrent file}`